 Cpl.
-Virgil Clarence Janes was the oldest of six sons born to Joseph H. Janes & Lavena J. Goode-Janes.
+Virgil Clarence Janes was the oldest of six sons born to Joseph H. Janes and Lavena J. Goode-Janes.
 He was born on January 29, 1920, and grew up, with his seven brothers, at 310 Harrison Street in Port Clinton, Ohio.
 He attended school in Port Clinton and later enlisted in the Ohio National Guard’s H Tank Company that was headquartered there.
 The company was inducted into the U. S. Army on November 25, 1940, at 7:00 A.M.
 Men with families were allowed to resign from service.
 Over the next two days, the soldiers were given physicals, and five enlisted men were released from federal service after failing their physicals.
 The remaining men spent the next several days at the armory checking equipment and being issued clothing.
 Two men, who lived further away, lived at the armory.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.